rpitv/atem-tally/README.md

 # ATEM Tally for Raspberry Pi
 This is a simple camera tally system built to work with Blackmagic Design ATEM 2 switchers on a Raspberry Pi.

+Note: As of 03/12/2021 I am unable to verify this code works due to the pandemic, however I _believe_ it was working a year ago.

 Necessary supplies:
 * Raspberry Pi (any should do, as long as it has GPIO and network connectivity)
-* R/G/B LEDs or one RGB LED
+* R/G/B LEDs or at least one RGB LED
 * Ethernet connection to your switcher

 1. Connect your LED(s) to the appropriate GPIO pins and edit the config file to contain the right pin numbers.